yshtcn/translategemma2api_release/README.md

         "default_enabled": true
     },
-    "language_detect_prompt": "You are an expert language detector.\n...\n{TEXT}", "image_language_detect_prompt": "Detect the primary language of text in this image.\n..."
+    "language_detect_prompt": "You are an expert language detector.\n...\n{TEXT}", "image_language_detect_prompt": "Detect the primary language of text in this image.\n...", "deeplx_secret": ""
 }
 ```